-Nicholas Carah is a Senior Lecturer and Deputy Head of School in the School of Communication and Arts at The University of Queensland.
+Nicholas Carah is an Associate Professor in Media and Communication and Deputy Head of School in the School of Communication and Arts at The University of Queensland.
 His research examines the algorithmic and participatory advertising model of digital media platforms, with a focus on digital alcohol marketing.
 He is the author of Brand Machines, Sensory Media and Calculative Culture (2016), Media and Society: production, content and participation (2015), Pop Brands: branding, popular music and young people (2010).
 He is the co-editor of Digital Intimate Publics and Social Media (2018).
 He has also been involved in research projects on alcohol-related harms and nightlife culture and the use of digital media in fostering cultural change in drinking culture.
 He is the director of the Foundation for Alcohol Research and Education.

 Frank J. Chaloupka